isaiahpantelis/isaiahpantelis.github.io/machine_learning.md

 ![Lagrange interpolating polynomial for the Runge function](/assets/snips/runges_phenomenon/lagrange_approx_runge.png)

-One thing to keep in mind regarding the previous plots is that blue line is an ethereal object.
+One thing to keep in mind regarding the previous plots is that the blue line is an ethereal object.
 A projection to reality of an abstract mathematical entity.
-All the interpolation process knows is the points in black.
-Our brain is too good at picking patterns, even ones that don't exist.
+All the interpolation process knows about is the points in black.
+Our brain is too good at picking up patterns, even ones that don't exist.
 We cannot blame the red line for wiggling between the nodes near the endpoints of the interval and, therefore, wildly diverging from the blue line.
 The interpolation process is completely unaware of the blue line as a globally defined object.

 ## A classical solution to the problem